William Henry Harrison: Honors and tributes

-The Village of North Bend, Ohio, honors Harrison every year with a parade to celebrate his birthday.
-The Gen. William Henry Harrison Headquarters in Franklinton, Ohio, commemorates Harrison.
+The village of North Bend, Ohio, honors Harrison every year with a parade to celebrate his birthday.
+The Gen. William Henry Harrison Headquarters in Franklinton, Ohio, commemorates him.
 The house was his military headquarters from 1813 to 1814.
-On February 19, 2009, the U.S. Mint released the ninth coin in the Presidential $1 Coin Program, bearing Harrison's likeness.
+On February 19, 2009, the United States Mint released the ninth coin in the Presidential $1 Coin Program, bearing Harrison's likeness.